BigWhaleLabs/ens-store/README.md

 # Stores

 Diffrent stores used accross BWL projects.
-The list of the most up-to-date NPM packages can be found at [npmjs.com/org/big-whale-labs](https://www.npmjs.com/org/big-whale-labs).

-## Local launch

-1. Install dependencies with `yarn`
-2. Develop

 ## Development in conjunction with another project